Welcome to today's edition of the Rush 24-7 podcast.

 Thank you very much, sir.

-And uh one major asset that this Obama administration has given us is shown the conservatives of the conservative movement who the true conservatives are in our party.
+And one major asset that this Obama administration has given us is shown the conservatives of the conservative movement who the true conservatives are in our party.

-Newt Gingrich rejecting your comment that the that you wanted Obama to fail, saying, Oh, we can't have our president fail and all that stuff, and Coleman Powell coming out and rejecting you and all that stuff.
+Newt Gingrich rejecting your comment that you wanted Obama to fail, saying, oh, we can't have our president fail and all that stuff.

 This is the true liberal wing of the Republican Party at work.

-Uh what's your thought on that?
+What's your thought on that?

-When you say about uh my comment I hope he fails, I wasn't surprised I was, you know, out on a limb by myself on that.
+I wasn't surprised I was out on a limb by myself on that.

-I mean, this was within what, two weeks of his immaculation.
+I mean, this was within, what, two weeks of his immaculation.

 People in our party who have future political aspirations.